assumed

 常見錯誤

-She assumed a sad face.
+She assumed a sad face because she felt terrible.

-She assumed a sad expression.
+She assumed a sad face to fool her parents.

 3.動詞及物B2